- Diversity: How we can build a more racially diverse community of employees, students and teachers.

 We have taken steps to listen and learn from people of colour in the wellness industry and in the wider Black Lives Matter movement, to broaden our networks on social media, and in person.
 We have also sought – and continue to invite – teacher recommendations from members and our teaching team.
 If you would like to recommend a teacher, please drop us a line.

-We have put together a 12-month action plan, to be repeated yearly, outlining our goals and assigning budget and team members who are accountable for carrying out the work.
+We have put together an action plan, outlining our goals and assigning budget and team members who are accountable for carrying out the work.
 We have put into place quarterly meetings where we discuss these plans, action, and learnings.
 In short, we have made diversity, equity and inclusion a strategic initiative.
 This is not simply a commercially-driven decision but one that we hope has positive repercussions for the wider yoga landscape.

 - Continue to take positive action to support the recruitment and promotion of underrepresented minorities, beginning with BIPOC teachers.